MADECICCO/Meteor-Data/ALL UK Data Merge/README.md

 In addition, to the merge process, there are scripts to interrogate each network by station so that we can understand how up-to-date the data is and whether or not we should proceed with orbit analysis.

+Note.
+Once Read_UKMON_Old.R has been run once, there is no need to rerun it as that data is dormant.